 This means you can book your flight and continue to search for better prices for 24 hours.
 If you find a better price, you can cancel your booking for free to get a full refund before booking your new flight.
 Or you can simply change your flight if it is with the same airline.
 You should be able to get a refund of any leftover cash.

 Alaskan Air is a good alternative to Hawaiian.
 The affordable and highly rated airline runs 160 weekly flights from eight different U.S. cities.
-You can look into flying to one of their west coast jump off points to change airlines to Alaskan.
+You can look into flying to one of their west coasts jump-off points to change airlines to Alaskan.
 It’s a long shot but it might save you some money.

 has announced flights to Hawaii from Oakland, San Diego, San Jose and Sacramento starting sometime in 2019.
 The airline has counters and employees in place.
 They are simply waiting for a regulatory review to be completed.